Nepal Trip Plan: Cost, What to See, Know and Do in Nepal

 Nepal Trip Cost

-Let’s talk about Nepal Trip costs now – and the good news is that prices in Nepal are quite affordable.
+Let’s talk about Nepal Trip costs now, as it is one of the most important things during your Nepal trip planner.
+The good news is that prices in Nepal are quite affordable.
 But as I always say, it will depend on your travel style.

 Keep in mind that most likely you will be traveling around the country.
 Most people go hiking in the Himalayas (far from Kathmandu), and you will pay for transportation to get there.
 To take an 8-hour bus ride from Kathmandu to Pokhara costs US$25 per person or you can choose a 25 minutes flight for US$120.